-Still, giving up the security of a regular salary to start freelancing while working full time might be a scary prospect.
+Still, giving up the security of a regular salary to start freelancing while working full-time might be a scary prospect.
 What if we told you you didn’t have to do it?
 Starting Freelancing while working full-time is a popular option to test the waters without fully committing.
-Check out 501words for more ideas.

 Freelancing while working full-time on the side is no easy task.
 It’s a delicate balancing act that isn’t for everyone.
 It is, however, not only possible but also incredibly profitable if you have perseverance and effective time management.

-Steps To Help You Get Start Freelancing While Working Full-Time
+Steps To Help You Get Started Freelancing While Working Full-Time

 If you work in a writing capacity, it’s likely that your boss has forbidden you from publishing similar content.
 You don’t want to break a non-compete clause since your professional reputation would surely suffer, even if your employer doesn’t dismiss you or take legal action.